IBM/DataStage/RemoteEngine/kubernetes/README.md

 # Custom docker registry suffix to use for the remote engine to pull ds-px-runtime and ds-px-compute images from if using a custom container registry.
 Defaults to 'cp/cpd'.
 # DOCKER_REGISTRY_SUFFIX=<docker-suffix>

 # Custom digests to use for the remote engine.
-This option must be set if using a custom registry.
+This option must be set if using a custom registry for IBM Cloud.
 # USE_DIGESTS=<ds-operator-digest>,<ds-px-runtime-digest>,<ds-px-compute-digest>

 # the DNS name or IP of the EFS file system; omit if not deploying on AWS's EKS